Linguistics 001 Lecture 1

 The instructor and TAs can be reached by email, either to answer questions directly or to set up individual appointments -- contact information is on the course home page.

 In addition, we have a Piazza site where you can ask questions and hold discussions.
-(Please sign up at https://piazza.com/upenn/fall2018/ling001).
+(Please sign up at https://piazza.com/upenn/fall2020/ling001 if you're not already enrolled).
 Experience in past years has been that questions asked in such a forum are usually answered within a few hours.

-The two midterms and the term project will each count for 20% of your grade.
+The research paper and the term project will each count for 30% of your grade.
 The six homework exercises will count for 30% -- that's 5% each.
 The final 10% will depend on class participation (mainly in your recitation section).

 Note that homework is a significant part of your grade.
 Each year, a few students fail to turn in some or all homework assignments, and are then taken aback by the effect.